-- 9. The residential address (and permanent address if different) of a direct client with whom a business relationship is being established may be obtained, as this may be useful for verifying an individual's identity and background. - 10.
+- 9. The residential address (and permanent address if different) of a direct client with whom a business relationship is being established may be obtained, as this is useful for verifying an individual's identity and background. - 10.
 It is the trustee of a trust who enters into a business relationship or carries out a transaction on behalf of the trust who will be considered to be the client.
 The address of the trustee in a direct client relationship may therefore be obtained.

 11. The standard identification requirement is likely to be sufficient for most situations.
-If, however, the client, or the service, is assessed to present a higher ML/TF risk because of the nature of the client, their business, their location, or because of the service/product features, etc., it may be considered whether additional identity information needs to be provided, and/or whether to verify additional aspects of identity.
+If, however, the client, or the service, is assessed to present a higher ML/TF risk because of the nature of the client, his/her business, his/her location, or because of the product features, etc., it may be considered whether additional identity information may need to be provided, and/or whether to verify additional aspects of identity.